HAiO-labs/HAiO-solana-programs/README.md

 - Emits an event on successful daily check-in.
 - Fails if the user already checked in on the same day.

+### 3. Create ATA Program

+A Solana program that ensures a user has an Associated Token Account (ATA) for a specific service token, creating it if needed, and always emits a single on-chain event per call.

+- Automatically creates the ATA for the user if it does not exist
+- Skips ATA creation if it already exists
+- Always emits a single event (`AtaCallEvent`) per call
+- The event field `created_this_tx` is `true` if the ATA was created in this transaction, or `false` if it already existed

 ## Quick Start

 ### Prerequisites